Meet the Team

 Marion has been referred to as an employee-whisperer: her genuine interest in people, her academic background, combined with her experience in the leadership and coaching space in the Netherlands, Switzerland, France, the UK and Australia, has made her the person to bring into an organisation to raise employees’ or leaders’ enthusiasm levels about work and about the purpose of the organisation.

-In addition to TWEC, Marion works two days as a week in a psychology clinic, runs a personal coaching business, Marion Valster Coach (click here for a visit to the website), and is a Director of the Community Bendigo Bank in her place of residence, west of Brisbane.
+In addition to TWEC, Marion works as a psychologist at Tulip Psychology (click here for a visit to the website), and is a Director of the Community Bendigo Bank in her place of residence, west of Brisbane.

 Amanda is a skilled coach, assisting clients to facilitate behaviour, life and career changes to achieve their goals.
 She also has a strong corporate background as a marketing professional in blue chip FMCG and pharmaceutical organisations.